 Practicing infinite banking requires discipline.
 You must fund your bank, which requires years of planning and patience.

-Further, you must pay your bank back when you take out a loan against the cash value in your policy.
+Further, you must repay your bank when you take out a loan against the cash value in your policy.

 3. Must Qualify

-Life insurance is not something anyone can simply go out and buy.
+Life insurance is not something anyone can go out and buy.
 It must be qualified for.

-A potential work around some people take that can’t qualify for life insurance themselves is to get a policy on a loved one, such as a spouse.
+A potential workaround for some people who can’t qualify for life insurance themselves is to get a policy on a loved one, such as a spouse.

 Free Infinite Banking Webinar